wunderio/nameless/README.md

 2. **Rename theme and hooks to a project specific name**
 3. Update README to contain project specific information
 4. Run `bower install` to download the required libraries
+5. Run `npm install` to install the required npm plugins for automation
-5. Delete the .gitignore file or remove the line ignoring the libraries folder
+6. Delete the .gitignore file or remove the line ignoring the libraries folder
-6. Run `compass compile` to generate the first version of your css files
+7. Run `grunt` to generate the first version of your css files

 ## Quick install via command line
 Replace the **[placeholder]** with your new theme name.